Zinbo/blog/content/2022-12-13-public-data/index.md

 I would recommend having a play around with the different reports and analytics.
 It's really useful!

-## Google Search Console
+## SEO
-Another aspect that we may want to track is how much of our website has been crawled by Google.
+You might have heard of SEO before.
+It stands for Search Engine Optimisation, and it's all about making your website appear in search engine results (such as Google).
+The higher your website in the list of search results, the more chance you have of someone using your website.
+If you have monitised your website (which we'll discuss later) then better SEO can equal more income.

+There are many tools related to SEO out there.
+Some of them free, some of them not.
+Some tools can help you with what's called keyword research, which can help you decide on the best words to use on your website such that you're more likely to come up when people search for terms.

-To do this, we can use Google Search Console, which is also free.
+In this section we'll be looking at Google Search Console, which like all other tools used in this blog is free.
+There are 2 features that I find the most useful with Google Search Console for SEO:
+1. Indexing: You can see if Google has indexed pages from your website.
+Pages will only appear in a Google search if they have been indexed.
+2. Performance: You can see how many times your website has appeared in a Google search, how many times people have clicked on a link to your website, what people searched for, and more.

+### Setting up Google Search Console

-Go [here](https://search.google.com/search-console) and enter your website's domain under the Domain box on the left, and click continue.
+To get started go [here](https://search.google.com/search-console) and enter your website's domain under the Domain box on the left, and click continue.
 ![](./resources/search-1.png)

 You'll be shown a screen asking you to verify domain ownership, like this: